markusschanta/awesome-keras/README.md

 - [image-super-resolution](https://github.com/idealo/image-super-resolution) - A implementation to scale images using residual dense and adversarial networks.
 - [Keras-GAN](https://github.com/eriklindernoren/Keras-GAN) - A Keras implementation of Generative Adversarial Networks.
 - [Mask_RCNN](https://github.com/matterport/Mask_RCNN) - An implementation of Mask R-CNN for object detection and segmentation on Keras and TensorFlow.
+- [satellite-image-deep-learning](https://github.com/robmarkcole/satellite-image-deep-learning) - A collection of resources relating to deep learning with satellite & aerial imagery.
 - [Screenshot-to-code](https://github.com/emilwallner/Screenshot-to-code) - A neural network that transforms a design mock-up into a static website.
+- [sketch-code](https://github.com/ashnkumar/sketch-code) - A Keras model to generate HTML code from hand-drawn website mockups.
 - [textgenrnn](https://github.com/minimaxir/textgenrnn) - A library that allows simple training of text-generating neural networks with a few lines of code.
 - [unet](https://github.com/zhixuhao/unet) - An implementation of U-Net using Keras.